 Indian River County Public Shooting Range

-The facility consists of a 5-stand (shotgun) range, a pistol range consisting of 35 firing stations, a rifle range with 29 stations including two 200-yard target firing stations, an air gun range, a 65-yard archery range, 3 combination skeet and trap fields and a walk-through sporting clays and a walk-through archery course.
+Located in Sebastian, the facility consists of a 5-stand (shotgun) range, a pistol range consisting of 35 firing stations, a rifle range with 29 stations including two 200-yard target firing stations, an air gun range, a 65-yard archery range, 3 combination skeet and trap fields and a walk-through sporting clays and a walk-through archery course.
 The facility is fully manned to insure maximum shooting safety.
 In addition to the recreational aspects of the range, it is also a hunter’s education training facility with courses taught by the Florida Wildlife Conservation Commission and the Shooting Range staff.
 There is also an on-site gun shop and family friendly fishing lake.
 Take a Kid Fishing If members of your family or party would prefer to undertake other activities, the shooting range has a lake that has been stocked for those who would enjoy taking a child fishing.
 Only adults with children are allowed to fish!
 Loaner fishing rods are available for the kids.
 Hours of Operation 9:00am - 5:00pm Thursday through Monday Closed Tuesday and Wednesday. *NOTE: The Range may close early or have delayed shooting due to inclement weather.
 Registration closes one (1) hour before the close of business.
 No Children under 10 allowed on range Location Shooting Range 10455 102nd Terrace, Sebastian, FL.
 (772) 581- 4944

 Mel Fisher Museum